earlbellinger/LRSP_models/README.md

 For convenience, all models have been collected in
 <a href=fobs_combined.zip>a zip file</a>.
-The file names use the same convection as the model file names provided above, with 'fobs' instead of 'fgong'
+The file names use the same convention as the model file names provided above, with 'fobs' instead of 'fgong'
 <p><p>